 As someone who talks with businesses about how G Suite has helped their businesses grow, go global or connect and collaborate with their employees more easily, these findings put some numbers to the great stories I hear everyday.

 Freshdesk employees collaborate on tablets at their Chennai office.

 Take software startup Freshdesk for example.
 Founded in Chennai in 2010 with eight staff, they now employ over 450 people and have over 59 million end users — 90% of which come from outside of India.
-Google Apps has supercharged their team’s ability to meet this rapid growth.
+G Suite has supercharged their team’s ability to meet this rapid growth.
 With Google Drive, employees work together on documents in real time from anywhere, on any device.
 While video conferencing with Google Hangouts helps the team stay in touch regardless of timezone or location.

 It’s not just startups or technology businesses that are reaping these digital dividends.
 Logistics company Pickingo estimates that having real-time access to delivery information with cloud and mobile tools has increased its orders by around 15%.
 Manufacturing company EMCO attributes 30% of their business growth to the adoption of digital technology.